 BA, MICFor, MArborA, CEnv

 Clive is an associate consultant.
-He has over 20 years of experience of arboriculture in the private sector and in local authorities.
+He has 35 years of experience of arboriculture in the private sector and in local authorities.
 His technical knowledge - along with a broad understanding of the planning process - means that he brings an informed, practical and pragmatic approach to any project.
 He has a particular interest in the design challenges presented by the retention and incorporation of historic trees into new developments and in sustainable land management.

 BSc BA DipLA